 MONDAY – FRIDAY we will typically reply to emails between 7 a.m. and 10 a.m., but it may take up to 24 hours for a response from us.

 WEEKENDS and EVENINGS we set aside for our family and “off” hours.
 We will respond to emails as soon as we are back in the office.

-Requests to speak by phone….
+Requests to contact us by phone….

 Our visiting policy allows for families with a deposit to visit that particular litter once the puppies are 6 weeks of age.
 We also only allow adults at these visits, no children, no exceptions.
 Visits are limited to 30 minutes for each family.
 Why do we have such a strict visitation policy?

 Safety of the Puppies

 - Immature immune systems.
 Puppies are not protected against disease that can be brought in on shoes or clothing.
 Many breeders have lost entire litters of puppies due to disease being brought into the breeder’s home.
 You don’t have to touch a puppy to transfer disease to them.
 Your shoes and clothing can bring it in and leave it on the floor or furniture, only to be transferred to the paws of the mama dog, who then transfers it to her babies.

 - New mama dogs are extremely protective of their babies.
 When strangers enter the home, even if mama is in another part of the house, she hears their voices and kicks into a highly emotionally charged state.
 This stress causes her body to create cortisol, which enters her milk.
 When the puppies consume the milk the cortisol then causes them to become stressed as well.
 A stressed puppy is more likely to succumb to illness and fail to thrive.

 - Stressed mama dogs will panic.
 They jump up and away from their puppies to assess what they think is a threat, and many times unintentionally step on or crush a puppy.
 The mere sound of a stranger’s voice in another room will cause them to panic and can result in an injured puppy, or even death.